 Death ceases the entire functioning element in man.
-The soul (mind) that make man become conscious depart.
-The soul or mind is noted for some functions which are of it at death.
-Mind is that which thinks and experiences, mindless creatures neither think nor experience, minded human being is conscious, can series, can series, can remember, and love e.t.c.
-All this are actualized because of the memory decording to the Oxford Dictionary of Psychology is "the psychological traction of preserving information involving the process of encoding, storage and traction of the simply the ability to remember information and people.
-But it is only a consciousness that can remember as Rene Descartes asserted.
-Then consciousness according to the distinct but related phenomena that figure on the mental functioning of people."
+The soul (mind) that make man to become conscious depart.
+The soul or mind is noted for some functions which are denied of it at death.
+Mind is that which thinks and experiences, mindless creatures neither think nor experience, minded human being is conscious, can sense, can reflect, can remember, and love e.t.c., All this are actualized because of the memory.
+Memory according to the Oxford Dictionary of Psychology is "the psychological function of preserving information involving the process of encoding, storage and retrieval".
+It is simply the ability to remember information and people.
+But it is only a conscious being that can remember as Rene Descartes asserted.
+Then consciousness according to Rsosenthal is "the distinct but related phenomena that figure on the mental functioning of people."
+13

-What can be deduced from the above views is that a living human being mind, minded person possess memory and by implication, a minded human being seither (sub or un) consciousness of the phenomenon world around him.
-If death is believed to have separated the body and the soul (mind) it thus means that he mindless?
+What can be deduced from the above views is that a living human being possesses mind, minded person possess memory and by implication, a minded human being is either (sub or un) consciousness of the phenomenon world around him.
+If death is believed to have separated the body and the soul (mind) it thus means that the dead is mindless?
 Can the deceased be conscious of this physical world?
-Any attention make it remember will lead to contradiction.
+Any attempt made to say that the dead can be conscious of this physical world let alone of having a mind that can make it remember will lead to contradiction.

-To say that it is possible to divine with magic or conjuration to summer is just a mere imagination because there is no substantial evidence that shows the same be the same person that appears.
-By identity a body that is already decaying common to same person that appears.
-In the same vein, somebody cannot be in the grave which was a same time appear to be seen without violating the law of identity which save A is A possible for it to do so.
+To say that it is possible to divine with magic or conjuration to summon the decease is just a mere imagination because there is no substantial evidence that shows the dead to be the same person that appears.
+By identity a body that is already decaying cannot be the same person that appears.
+In the same vein, somebody cannot be in the grave and at the same time appear to be seen without violating the law of identity which says A is A.

+More so, there is no any empirically verified and written document that has shown man to possess more than one body, hence, with which body will a spirit appear if it is possible for it to do so.
 Because Idowu said, "... but they are no longer of the same fleshly order as those who are still actually living in the flesh on earth."

-More so, there is no any empirically verified and written document that has white man to possess more than one body, hence, with which body will a spirit appear it is in

 Though many people have been claiming to have seen the deceased going elsewhere to settle down and start to live as human being does.
 Probably this is due to the belief that he has not lived up to a ripe old age.
 This is known as "oku ti o nsimi."
-But the fact that this has not being proof to be true render such belief meaningless, because the moment such person is discovered by a person that knows about his death, it will disappear.
+15 But the fact that this has not being proof to be true render such belief meaningless, because the moment such person is discovered by a person that knows about his death, it will disappear.
 All what has been seen or written are inconclusive but mere imagination.
 You cannot be the same Mr. Ade that died last year and at the same time be existing elsewhere at that particular time elsewhere in this physical world.
 This is base on the fact that the law of non-contradictory under the three laws of thought states that "one cannot be here and there at the same time, it is either you are here or there."
 This is more evident in the Biblical injunction that states "... it is appointed unto men once to die, but after this the judgement."